MicroWebStacks/astro-big-doc/data/blog/file2.md

 ---
 title: Great Post
 ---
-# Plantuml Dynamic loading
+# Plantuml Markdown integrations

-Loaded dynamically from the plantuml server.
-Some latecy is observed.
+## static sequence

-## sequence static
+This sequence is using `remark-plantuml-svg` which replaces the code with svg on build time

 ```plantuml
 @startuml